logartoRS/C-Sharp_Codes/02 Basic Operations/README.md

 ## Prefix increment operator

 Execution (number++) adds 1 to the "number".
-This execution returns "number + 1" before completion of the call.
+This execution returns "number + 1" after completion of the call.

 ```c#
 Console.WriteLine("Prefix increment operator (++i):");